Nick Suzuki: Personal life

 Suzuki's younger brother Ryan also plays professional hockey.
 He was selected in the first round, 28th overall, by the Carolina Hurricanes in the 2019 NHL entry draft.
-The brothers are related to David Suzuki, a geneticist and television presenter, who is a first cousin of their grandfather.
+The siblings are related to David Suzuki, a geneticist and television presenter, who is a first cousin of their grandfather.

 Of Japanese Canadian heritage, Suzuki is one-quarter Japanese and is considered Gosei, as his great-great grandparents immigrated to Canada in the early 1900s.
 He has expressed his desire to become a role model for younger Japanese and other Asian hockey players.
 He is also of Scottish Canadian descent on his mother's side.

 Upon being named Canadiens captain in September 2022, several prominent politicians in Quebec, including Coalition Avenir Québec (CAQ) Premier François Legault and Parti libéral du Québec (PLQ) leader Dominique Anglade, urged Suzuki to learn French as a way to connect with the Montreal fanbase.
 Pittsburgh Penguins captain Sidney Crosby also privately advised him that he should do so, citing his own experience while playing in the QMJHL with the Rimouski Océanic.
-Suzuki told reporters that he had been taking online classes during the summer months as well as French in school growing up, but acknowledged he was currently better at reading the language than speaking it.
+Suzuki told reporters that he had been taking online classes during the summer months as well as French in school growing up, but acknowledged he was better at reading the language than speaking it.
 In 2023, he appeared in a Pepsi commercial speaking French in which his pronunciation was praised.

 During the 2016–17 OHL season, Suzuki began dating fellow Londoner Caitlin Fitzgerald after the two connected on social media while he was living in Owen Sound.
 On April 24, 2024, the couple announced their engagement.
-They eloped as part of a private ceremony held in Turks and Caicos on June 9, 2025.
+They eloped as part of a private ceremony held in Turks and Caicos a year later.
+Their daughter Maya was born on April 15, 2026.